 In the wake of the Black Lives Matter movement, America is engaged in a great national conversation regarding racial equity and social justice.
 But sometimes the hardest part of joining a conversation is knowing how to get started.
 The good news is, there are plenty of resources just waiting to empower you.

-The 21-Day Racial Equity & Social Justice Challenge, powered by United Way of Delaware (UWDE) and YWCA Delaware (YWCA), is your chance to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership, by joining thousands of other Delawareans in a 21-day journey of self-discovery that you complete online, wherever you are comfortable.
+The 21-Day Racial Equity & Social Justice Challenge, powered by United Way of Delaware (UWDE) and YWCA Delaware (YWCA), is an annual online journey of self-discovery designed to help Delawareans build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.

 Registered participants are prompted with a daily e-mail challenge — such as reading an article, listening to a podcast, or watching a video–and are then encouraged to reflect on that content and to relate the situation to their own lives.
 Participants discover how racial inequity and social injustice impact our community.
 The goal is to build new understandings and new connections and in so doing, to begin dismantling systemic racism in Delaware.